LUCKY41546/AIlowerlimb/README.md

 The compiled Windows application is publicly available for academic research and software evaluation.

 The source code and model-training code are not included in this release.
-Therefore, the application should be described as publicly available compiled software rather than open-source software.
+For access inquiries, please contact the author.

 ## Disclaimer